Marketing a real estate property is one of the most difficult things to do in business today.

 If you’re in the market to hire a camera drone operator or photography firm to shoot your property, then here are the 10 items we recommend you cover with them before ordering the shoot:

-- Sec.
-333 Exemption: Does your firm (or drone operator is subcontracted) have a FAA Section 333 Exemption Certificate in-hand? (ask to see a copy)
+- FAA Certified?
+Does your firm have an FAA Part 107 UAV Operator’s Certificate in-hand? (ask to see a copy)

 - Liability Insurance: Does your firm carry at least $1mm+ in liability insurance coverage that specifically covers piloting a drone for real estate photography?